 Band 2 Context and Framework Initially detailed instructions are provided on established techniques, methods, priorities and timeframes.
-Consistent with increasing experience detailed instructions are limited to unusual requirements which do not have clear guidelines or precedents.
+Tramework Consistent with increasing experience detailed instructions are limited to unusual requirements which do not have clear guidelines or precedents.
 Some interpretation, modification or adjustment of accepted practices, methods or standards may be required to achieve specified outcomes.
 Performance is assessed by task completion in meeting specified outcomes.
 Expertise Knowledge and expertise consistent with qualifications recognised at Certificate III or equivalent level.
 Some conventional practices, methods and standards are known.
 As knowledge and experience is gained in understanding relevant systems and procedures independent management of work load increases.
-Interpersonal Skills Receives instructions and guidance on work practices and processes and in meeting unusual requirements.
+Internercenal Descives instructions and guidance on work practices and processes and Interpersonal Skills Receives instructions and guidance on work practices and processes and in meeting unusual requirements.
 Actively participates in reviewing and explaining operational procedures and in providing information and liaising with clients, stakeholders and members of the public.
 Displays good communication and interpersonal skills in gaining the co- operation of others and deals effectively with challenging behaviour.
 Judgement Increasingly required to exercise judgement in the choice of work methods, in prioritising tasks and in the application of skill in selecting the appropriate course of action.
 Independent decision-making and initiative regarding the planning and completion of tasks and achievement of outcomes is expected to increase with experience.
 Proposes alternative approaches in the work area.
-Influence of Outcomes The work contributes to the effective operation of the work unit including on client, stakeholder and public perception.
+Traffician The week contain the the effective constitute of the week will be a Influence of Outcomes The work contributes to the effective operation of the work unit including on client, stakeholder and public perception.
 Maintains established standards, systems and procedures and proposes improvements to practices, methods and processes.

-Band 2 Responsibility for Outcomes Responsible for the satisfactory completion of tasks that are significant for the operational effectiveness of the work unit.
+Responsibility for Outcomes Responsible for the satisfactory completion of tasks that are significant for the operational effectiveness of the work unit.
 Responsible for ensuring work methods and processes meet required standards with some independence to modify or adapt existing approaches for more effective service delivery for client and stakeholder.